kubesphere/website/content/en/docs/quick-start/minimal-kubesphere-on-k8s.md

 kubectl apply -f https://raw.githubusercontent.com/kubesphere/ks-installer/master/deploy/cluster-configuration.yaml
 ```

-{{< notice note >}}

-If your server has trouble accessing GitHub, you can copy the content in [kubesphere-installer.yaml](https://raw.githubusercontent.com/kubesphere/ks-installer/master/deploy/kubesphere-installer.yaml) and [cluster-configuration.yaml](https://raw.githubusercontent.com/kubesphere/ks-installer/master/deploy/cluster-configuration.yaml) respectively and past it to local files.
-You then can use `kubectl apply -f` for the local files to install KubeSphere.

-{{</ notice >}}

 - Inspect the logs of installation:

 ```bash
 kubectl logs -n kubesphere-system $(kubectl get pod -n kubesphere-system -l app=ks-install -o jsonpath='{.items[0].metadata.name}') -f
 ```

-{{< notice tip >}}

-In cluster-configuration.yaml, you need to disable `metrics_server` manually by changing `true` to `false` if the component has already been installed in your environment, especially for cloud-hosted Kubernetes clusters.

-{{</ notice >}}

 - Use `kubectl get pod --all-namespaces` to see whether all pods are running normally in relevant namespaces of KubeSphere.
 If they are, check the port (30880 by default) of the console through the following command: